atre/it-for-kids/docs/README.md

     - and many more

   - Projects
-    - Create a night vision camera with movement sensor
+    - Creating a night vision camera with movement sensor
-    - Create a home climate station with such set of features
+    - Creating a home climate station with such set of features
       - Temperature
       - Humidity
       - Magnetic field
-    - Syncronize home climate station with mobile application so you can monitor data remotely
+    - Syncronizing home climate station with mobile application so you can monitor data remotely

 - ### Project management